ameyck29/Emotion-Detection-Model/README.md

 # Emotion-Detection-Model
 Simple Emotion_Detection using Machine Learning
-(This Emotion Detection Model was built following an online deep learning tutorial.)
+(This Emotion Detection Model was built following an online machine learning tutorial.)

 To use our Emotion Detection Model
 1. Just clone or download and unzip our repository.